-Types of Intestinal Worms Dogs Can Have
+Types of Intestinal Worms in Dogs

 There are several types of worms that infect dogs, including:

 • Roundworms.
 Roundworms are the most common worms in dogs, especially puppies, and live freely within the intestinal tract.
-Humans can also be infected with roundworms, typically by ingesting the eggs from contaminated soil.

 • Hookworms.
 Hookworms are a parasite that are about 1/2 inch to one inch long and attach to the lining of the small intestines feeding on blood.
-People can become infected via ingestion of larvae or by walking barefoot on contaminated soil.

 • Whipworms.
 Whipworms are 1/2-inch-long worms that live in the large intestines, creating inflammation and irritation.
 The eggs can live in the environment for years because they are resistant to drying and heat.
-The risk of humans contracting whipworm is low but not impossible.

 How Do Dogs Get Intestinal Worms?